 The staff in Saskatoon from MCC Saskatchewan have a wide range of passion and expertise, and they're eager to share with your church, school or event.

-Please note that during this new COVID-19 reality, our staff would be happy to share virtually about the work of MCC with your church or small group.
+During this new COVID-19 reality, our staff would be happy to share both virtually or in-person about the work of MCC with your church or small group.

 Below you'll find a list of staff who are available to speak in locations around the province.
-To book a speaker for your event, contact Krista Nelson at email@example.com or 306.665.2555.
+To book a speaker for your event, contact Erika Thogersen at email@example.com or 306.665.2555.

 Not sure who to invite?
-Contact Krista at firstname.lastname@example.org for more information.
+Contact Erika at firstname.lastname@example.org for more information.